Do Macs get malware? Does your Mac need Antivirus? Is it true that Macs are fully secure?

 - Almost zero impact on Mac performance.

-- Protect your data from malware who try to encrypt your data.
+- Protect your data from malware that try to encrypt your data.

 - Real-time protection keeps your Mac safe without user interference.

-- Browser extensions to protect the browsing and malicious contents.
+- Browser extensions to protect browsing and malicious contents.

 - Easy to use UI.